Nasik Caves: The cave

-The central door into this vihara is rudely sculptured in a style that reminds the Sanchi gateways; the side pilasters are divided into six compartments, each filled mostly with two men and a woman, in different stages of some story which seems to end in the woman being carried off by one of the men.
+The central door into this vihara is sculptured in a style reminiscent of the Sanchi gateways; the side pilasters are divided into six compartments, each filled mostly with two men and a woman, in different stages of some story which seems to end in the woman being carried off by one of the men.

-Over the door are the three symbols, the Bodhi tree, the dagoba, and the chakra, with worshipers, and at each side is a dvarapala, or doorkeeper, holding up a bunch of flowers.
-If the carving on this door be compared with any of those at Ajanta, it will be found very much ruder and less bold, but the style of headdress agrees with that on the screen walls at Karle and Kanheri, and in the paintings in Cave X at Ajanta, which probably belong to about the same age.
+Over the door are the three symbols, the Bodhi tree, the dagoba, and the chakra wheel with worshipers; at each side is a dvarapala or doorkeeper, holding up a bunch of flowers.
+If the carving on this door be compared with any of those at Ajanta, it may be found more crude and less bold, but the style of headdress agrees with that on the screen walls at Karle, Kanheri, and in the paintings in Cave X at Ajanta, which probably belong to about the same age.